 - Once you have an agreement regarding property settlement and parenting arrangements you can file an application for divorce with the Family Court.
 If you have reached the financial or parenting agreement yourself, you can complete forms to apply to the court to have the agreement binding on both parties.

-Please contact mediators Lucy Thomas and Meredith Hunter on 08 9226 3300 to make an appointment and to learn more about how Mediation can help parties to reach agreement on parenting and financial disputes without having to go to the Family Court.
+Please contact mediator Lucy Thomas on 08 9226 3300 to make an appointment and to learn more about how Mediation can help parties to reach agreement on parenting and financial disputes without having to go to the Family Court.
 Our Mediation fees for half day and full day mediation conferences are competitive and venues include our Perth or Joondalup offices, or via Zoom.